srid/srid/nixos-mod.md

 As the events unfolded, it became clear that over the years the core team has deliberately instituted a woke echo-chamber of moderators.

 >[!info] Updates
-> For related events that happened after this incident, please see [this Twitter thread](https://twitter.com/sridca/status/1727690440986558653).
+> For related events (such as the NixOS moderators, two months later, carrying their witch hunt in other communities) that happened after this incident, please see [this Twitter thread](https://twitter.com/sridca/status/1727690440986558653).

 ## Timeline of events {#timeline}